 Bananas do contain some useful nutrients for dogs.

-Bananas should be an occasional treat.
-You don’t need to feed them to your dog; it’s a choice you can make.
+Ultimately, bananas should be an occasional treat.
+You don’t need to feed them to your dog.
+But it’s not wrong to — in small doses.

 This means that in the same weight of dried banana there’s more of everything, including sugar.